Zurich Insurance starts using robots to decide personal injury claims

 De Swaan said he does not fear competition from tech giants like Google-parent Alphabet or Apple entering the insurance market, although some technology companies have expressed interest in cooperating with Zurich.

 "None of the technology companies so far have taken insurance risk on their balance sheet, because they don't want to be regulated," he said.
-"You need the balance sheet to be able to sell insurance and take insurance risk." ($1 = 110.4700 yen) (Additional reporting by Paul Arnold)
+"You need the balance sheet to be able to sell insurance and take insurance risk." ($1 = 110.4700 yen) (Additional reporting by Paul Arnold; Editing by Susan Fenton)